qrvey/partner-portal/docs/get-started/glossary.md

 ## A

-**Actions** -  the workflow element that performs the work you designate.
+**Action** -  The workflow element that performs the work you designate.

 **Analytics** - Qrvey's analytics platform is used for analyzing collected feedback or other data sources.

-**API** - the application programming interface developers use to integrate Qrvey with their websites and applications.
+**API** - The application programming interface developers use to integrate Qrvey with their websites and applications.

-**Application** - a collection of web forms, pages and workflows that all work together to help automate your workday.
+**Application** - A collection of web forms, pages and workflows that all work together to help automate your workday.

 ## B

-**Branching** - a series of questions that a respondent will answer as a result of answering a conditional question.
+**Branching** - A series of questions that a respondent will answer as a result of answering a conditional question.

 ## C

-**Chart Builder** - a tool that allows users to build custom charts to visualize their data.
+**Chart Builder** - A tool that allows users to build custom charts to visualize their data.

-**Conditional Question** - a question that, depending on how a respondent answers, will spawn a series of additional questions.
+**Conditional Question** - A question that, depending on how a respondent answers, will be used to trigger branching.

 **Creator** - Someone who uses Qrvey to make or build forms, analytics, workflows or even entire applications that others will use and interact with.

 ## D

-**Dashboard** - a single place to view data from multiple web forms all at once in real-time.
+**Dashboard** - A single place to view data from multiple web forms all at once in real-time.

+**Dataset** - A collection of data items conforming to a specified schema.
+Within Qrvey applications the data items are mapped to rows of data.

 ## E

-**Expression Question** - a question type that allows a respondent to express how they feel by selecting from a pre-chosen list of words.
+**Expression Question** - A question type that allows a respondent to express how they feel by selecting from a pre-chosen list of words.

 ## F

-**Filters** - a condition that is added to data to temporarily remove some of the data from a view.
+**Filter** - A condition applied to a datasource view to temporarily exclude data which does not meet the specified conditions.

-**Form** - a specific type of web form that is typically used to collect information and interact with applications.
+**Form** - A specific type of web form that is typically used to collect information and interact with applications.

 ## G